Lucyjpjones/lj-fscr/testing.md

 **25. View an order confirmation after checkout**

-Once the user has made a purchase they are directed to a checkout success page where they can see a summary of their order so they are able to check that they haven't made any mistakes.
+Once the user has made a purchase they are directed to a checkout success page where they can see a summary of their order so they can check that they haven't made any mistakes.

 <img src="media/us-25.png">